 Why You’ll Love This Recipe

-This purple cabbage soup is yet another of my long list of no-cream creamy recipes like roasted tomato garlic soup, “cream” of cabbage soup, creamy mushroom zucchini pasta and creamy vegetable pasta with vegan garlic sauce.)
+This purple cabbage soup is yet another of my long list of no-cream creamy recipes like roasted tomato garlic soup, healthy “cream” of cabbage soup, creamy mushroom zucchini pasta and easy vegetable pasta with vegan garlic sauce.)

 If you are wondering what to do with red cabbage, this yummy soup could become your go-to recipe.
 Unless you’re making honey mustard cole slaw with red cabbage.